 One mechanic explains: “one is a mist treatment, using a product which foams up.
 You drill a hole in the case and then introduce the mist to the evaporator core and let it sit, give it time to work, and then flush it out.” (source).

-Some of these might have fragrance of other toxic additives but others would be acceptable for many folks who are sensitive.
+Some of these might have fragrance of other toxic additives but others would be acceptable for many folks who are sensitive to chemicals.

 2. Using Ozone Through the HVAC